 There are many types of check valves, and selecting the right type, and size for the system is crucial.
 So make sure the check valve is meet your application, especially for flow capacity data.
 Then please note the flow direction of the check valve and the position and direction of the check valve during installation.

 Routine maintenance work is very necessary for industrial processes.
 Check carefully during the maintenance procedure, for the ball valve, gate valve, and globe valve, check valve those general valves, lookout for signs of the bonnet, body, and actuator(if assembly), and also check the pipeline if there has metal impurity, which will cause damage of valve seat or internal components, even cause valve stuck and can’t work well.
 If you find out any signs of wear, replace damaged components or complete valves as soon as possible.

 Except for the wrong selection of check valves, most check valves fail because of a swing pin or spring broken.
 It will cause the check valve absolutely fail to work or can’t shut off tightness or fast response.

 When reverse flow at the pump discharge, it will cause spin of the pump to backward and damage pump with extremely costly.

 - High-temperature condition

 If the check valve work at high-temperature application, you should observe these valves often, in case to prevent the valve fails early due to high temperature.
-If you see any sign of wear of check valve, replace them immediately to avoid more loss.
+If you see any sign of wear on the check valve, replace them immediately to avoid more loss.

-Check valve is used in allows process medium to flow in one direction way, and prevent backflow with automatically close.
+A check valve is used in allows the process medium to flow in one direction way, and to prevent backflow by automatically close.

-So check valve can’t reduce water pressure, more important is it can’t discharge fluids from low pressure into a higher pressure line, because the backpressure is higher than upstream pressure/inlet pressure of the check valve, and the swing or disc can’t open.
+So check valve can’t reduce water pressure, more important is it can’t discharge fluids from low pressure into a higher pressure line, because the back pressure is higher than the upstream pressure/inlet pressure of the check valve, and the swing or disc can’t open.